Goechala Trek Guide 2025: Route, Cost, Permits, Itinerary and Weather

 A stunning view of Kanchenjunga and surrounding peaks on the Goechala Trek near Dzongri.

 For some, Kanchenjunga is seen as a guardian deity that protects the land and its people.
-In contrast, for others, it represents the origin of their community or the source of natural and spiritual treasures.
+For others, it represents the origin of their community or the source of natural and spiritual treasures.

 Despite these differences, all share a common respect for the mountain as a sacred and powerful presence in their lives.
-The festival such as Pang Lhabsol commemorates the guardian deity of Mount Kanchenjunga.
+Festivals such as Pang Lhabsol commemorate the guardian deity of Mount Kanchenjunga.

 This ecological richness has further deepened the communities’ reverence for Kanchenjunga as a spiritual guardian, linking its natural influence to cultural beliefs.